ao-space/platform-base/README.md

 Platform-Base is the implementation of management-side service, which mainly provides the following functions:

 1. Authenticate the identity of AO.space
-2. Provide the registration function of box, user and client
+2. Provide the registration function of device, user and client
 3. Coordinate and manage platform network resources (domain name, communication channel, etc.)
 4. SSP switching